opitzconsulting/opitzconsulting.github.io/readme.md

 * Site Layout
   * Timeline (see bootflat for great example)
   * Design (responsive, baby!)
-* Multiple Authors of a Post (maybe... do we really have this case? yagni!)
 * Blog Post Migration from old blog (what to automate?)
 * Search (json metafile + angular way)
+* Tutorial: Write a blog post